aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 * Added ability to display help / download dialog buttons separately from formatting buttons.
 * Added 'Minimal with Parallel Bible' skin
 * Added print button
+* Added new Basic help dialog
+* Added new share link dialog

 = 4.3.3 =
 * Bugfix: Fixed issues with responsiveness on the Bible SOS, Start, and Download dialogs